Skip to main content Skip to docs navigation

 • We were unable to put this in place for the initial release of Wotja for the reasons explained here.

-• Required to make sure we can get it to work as expected for any New Features we add to a future major version (e.g. Wotja 24 or later).
+• Required to make sure we can get it to work as expected for any New Feature we add to a future major version (e.g. Wotja 24 or later).

 How we arrived at the Featuregrade Model (if you are interested!)